MwinyiMoha/go-todos/README.md

 ### Key Components

 - **Driving Adapters (Primary)**: REST API and CLI interfaces that drive the application
+- **Service Port**: Interface defining available business logic.
+Driving adapters call functions on this interface to interact with the service layer
 - **Application Core**: Business logic isolated from external concerns
 - **Repository Port**: Interface defining storage operations
 - **Driven Adapters (Secondary)**: MongoDB and in-memory implementations of the repository